shivangi-aneja/ClipFace/README.md

 | Path                                  | Description
 |:--------------------------------------| :----------
 | [FLAME](https://flame.is.tue.mpg.de/) | We use FLAME 3DMM in our experiments.
 FLAME takes as input shape, pose and expression blendshapes and predicts mesh vertices.
 We used the **FLAME 2020 generic model** for our experiments.
 Using any other FLAME model might lead to wrong mesh predictions for expression manipulation experiments.
 Please download the model from the official website by signing their user agreement.
+Copy the generic model as `data/flame/generic_model.pkl` and FLAME template as `data/flame/head_template.obj` in the project directory.
 | [DECA](https://deca.is.tue.mpg.de/)                              | DECA model predicts FLAME parameters for an RGB image.
 This is used during training StyleGAN-based texture generator, is available for download [here](https://drive.google.com/file/d/1hIpapFDc0dWJMJQgFHgWcDTSmjUCEmzL/) This can be skipped you don't intend to train the texture generator and use our pre-trained texture generator.